Name: Donny Schatz

 He was moved by the comments of his peers at the 2016 championship banquet.

 “I appreciate everyone’s kind words,” expressed Schatz in November 2016.
 “It’s very overwhelming.
 Twenty times I’ve stood on this stage as a World of Outlaw.
 I would never have guessed that would be the case back in 1997 when I came out here.
 Back then I don’t know what I was thinking, but somehow I won the rookie of the year and to this day it’s still my most prized possession.
 Here we are 20 years later and it still hasn’t all quite sunk in.
 What has sunk in is the importance of the people that you are surrounded by.
-I am standing here as an eighth-time champion because of the organization that Tony Stewart has built and continues to refine.
+I am standing here as an eight-time champion because of the organization that Tony Stewart has built and continues to refine.
 It is nothing short of incredible.
 It’s a huge honor for me to be a small part of this team’s success.”

 Meeting challenges head-on has been a true asset for eight-time WoO champion Schatz.
 After capturing a pair of titles driving a sprint car owned by his family, Schatz made a seamless transition to driving for TSR.
-He has thrived under the spotlight of racing for three-time NASCAR Sprint Cup champion Tony Stewart and continues to prove his thirst for success is far from quenched.
+He has thrived under the spotlight of racing for three-time Monster Energy NASCAR Cup champion Tony Stewart and continues to prove his thirst for success is far from quenched.

 Schatz knows it wasn’t easy getting to this point in his career.
 His job is to sit behind the wheel of a 1,250-pound, 800-plus-horsepower, open-wheel winged sprint car close to 90 nights a year and perform at his best every night.
 He learned the fundamentals of becoming a WoO champion by spending many grueling years chasing sprint car legends Steve Kinser, Swindell and Mark Kinser around dirt tracks all across America.
 Those lessons not only allowed Schatz to reach the sport’s pinnacle after the 2006 season, but they helped him continue to be a driver to beat at every WoO event.